 Ready to drive profit from affiliate marketing?
 Read on!

 Affiliate marketing is a simple and effective advertising model.
 It works when brands pay a third party (such as a blog owner or content creator) a commission on sales or when they generate traffic to their website.
+Learn more about the different types of affiliate partners here.

 Affiliate marketing and influencer marketing often get confused as the same thing.
 However, there are some clear differences.